Monday, June 13, 2011

 Kill Me in Atami (1962)

 Four years later two more were published (along with reissues of the previous five books) by an English language publisher based in Japan.
 They were not released in the US.
-These three are almost impossible to find unless you have a source in Japan or are willing to pay between $60 to $140 for a collectible paperback.
+These two are almost impossible to find unless you have a source in Japan or are willing to pay between $60 to $140 for a collectible paperback.

 Kill Me in Yokosuka (1966)